The B2B platform for the best purchasing descision. Identify and compare relevant B2B manufacturers, suppliers and retailers

 Key takeaway

-InteSpring specializes in developing innovative exoskeletons and medical orthoses that utilize smart energy storage mechanisms to counterbalance gravitational forces.
-With over a decade of experience, they offer lightweight and low-power exoskeletons designed to enhance mobility and reduce strain during various tasks.
+InteSpring specializes in developing innovative exoskeletons and medical orthoses that utilize smart energy storage to counterbalance gravitational forces.
+With over a decade of experience, they focus on creating lightweight and low-power exoskeletons that enhance mobility and efficiency.

 Core business